-- (6) Review and forward to DOE Headquarters all exemptions, exceptions, and variances to mandatory worker protection requirements contained in this Order.
-Conduct an annual review of the status of all exemptions to the requirements contained in this Order to ensure that circumstances requiring the need for relief have not changed and that instituted controls are still implemented and appropriate. - c.
+- (4) Hold DOE line personnel accountable for providing technical direction to contractors that is consistent with the requirements contained in this Order. - (5) Evaluate the need for and direct the development of formal written agreements between organizations on their sites.
+These agreements shall outline the respective roles, responsibilities, and authorities of each organization as they relate to compliance with DOE worker protection requirements and the resolution of crosscutting worker protection-related issues. - c.
 Operations Office Managers (and Heads of Field Elements, where applicable). - (1) Ensure that unannounced worker protection inspections of contractor workplaces are conducted at least annually. - (2) Ensure immediate and effective remedial actions are taken for imminent danger situations discovered during worker protection inspections to ensure employees are removed from the hazard or the hazard is eliminated; conduct an inspection as soon as possible after an imminent danger situation has been corrected to ensure that appropriate actions have been taken to preclude recurrence. - (3) Determine whether adequate protection can most effectively be achieved by continuing to operate under the terms of existing contracts requiring compliance with old Orders or by modifying the contract to incorporate the CRD (Attachment 2) requirements. - (4) Ensure that initiators of procurement requests specify therein whether requirements in the CRD (Attachment 2) are to be applied to the resulting award or subawards. - d.
 Associate Deputy Secretary for Field Management.
 Facilitate resolution of conflicting worker protection programs, policies, and procedures among Heads of Departmental Elements and field organizations. - e.
 Assistant Secretary for Environment, Safety and Health.
-Establish committees as necessary to assist in the development of Departmental requirements and guidance. - f.
-Contracting Officers.
-Require contractors to comply with worker protection requirements as identified by paragraph 3b or otherwise identified in procurement requests.
+Establish committees as necessary to assist in the development of Departmental requirements and guidance.